MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/add-users/add-users-to-the-portal-1.md

 ### Permission Level

-The Microsoft Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
+The Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
 Table below shows administrative role which are allowed to add learners via Group:

 | Access Level | Add learners via All Users |
 | --- | --- |